Does Recycling Matter?

-You may have seen pictures of oceans choked by floating islands of plastic garbage and read about the alarming fact that whales and sea birds are full of plastic inside their stomachs.
+But not all recycling ends up in the garbage; some of it actually does get recycled.
+And when it does, it is even worse for the environment.
+You may have seen pictures of oceans choked by floating islands of plastic garbage and read about the alarming fact that whales and sea birds often end up with plastic inside their stomachs.
 Have you ever wondered where that plastic comes from?
 Most of it is from recycling.

-5 Reasons Recycling is Actually Useless
+Four Reasons Recycling Is Actually Useless

 - Recycling wastes fuel to transport and process waste, and so creates more pollution than it prevents.

-- Most recyclables actually end up in the landfill because there is no market for them.
+- Most recyclables actually end up in landfill because there is no market for them.
 Collecting recyclables and separating them from the rest of your garbage is a waste of time because most of it ends up in your local landfill anyway.

-- Recycling is a feel-good band-aid which really does not address the root cause of the problem: there are too many people on this planet, creating too much garbage.
+- Recycling is a feel-good band-aid that really does not address the root cause of the problem: There are too many single-use products, and we overconsume them.

-Some major corporations are storing tons of tuna in deep freezes, betting on the day that it goes completely extinct so that they can sell the now rare stock at huge profits.
+Some major corporations are storing tons of tuna in deep freezers, betting on the day that it goes completely extinct so that they can sell the now-rare stock at huge profits.
 A major scientific study predicts that all of the world's fisheries will collapse by 2050 due to overfishing.
-1 billion people rely on fish as their main food source.
+One billion people rely on fish as their main food source.
 And so it goes on.

-And the destruction of the planet is being fueled not only by the legitimate needs of a hungry world but by the perverse and selfish needs of humankind, the only predator who does not hunt for food.
-In Africa the elephant is being wiped out by poachers so that they can steal their ivory tusks.
-The rhinocerous is being driven to extinction by Chinese traditional medical quackery that believes that it is nature's cure for poorly endowed men.
+And the destruction of the planet is being fueled not only by the legitimate needs of a hungry world but also by the perverse and selfish needs of humankind, the only predator who does not hunt for food.
+In Africa, the elephant is being wiped out by poachers so that they can steal their ivory tusks.
+The rhinoceros is being driven to extinction by Chinese traditional medical quackery that believes that it is nature's cure for poorly endowed men.

-Some deluded conspiracy theorists see any effort to curtail our out of control population as part of a scheme by the New World Order to take over the world.
-These fear mongers are scared of the wrong thing and their paranoia prevents us from dealing with the real issue.
+Some deluded conspiracy theorists see any effort to curtail our out-of-control population as part of a scheme by the New World Order to take over the world.
+These fearmongers are scared of the wrong thing, and their paranoia prevents us from dealing with the real issue.
 Others focus their opposition on the so-called Agenda 21, the United Nations action plan for sustainable development as a threat to our way of life.

-What Do Do
+What to Do

-But if we are going to save ourselves we need to start seeing over population and consumption growth as the real enemies rather than indicators of progress and economic activity.
-We are 7 billion people and more and more land around the world is being taken over by shanty towns or suburbs, our roads scar the landscape - great arteries to feed this bloated enterprise.
+But if we are going to save ourselves, we need to start seeing overpopulation and consumption growth as the real enemies rather than indicators of progress and economic activity.
+We are 7 billion people, and more and more land around the world is being taken over by shanty towns or suburbs.
+Our roads scar the landscape - great arteries to feed this bloated enterprise.